 You can also hover over the menu with the camera feature and it will translate the menu on your screen, it’s amazing.

 Now you’re multilingual!
 If you don’t have a smartphone, simply point at another diner’s dish to order the same.
-Some of the best dishes I’ve eaten in Vietnam and China were ordered this way.
+Some of the best dishes I’ve eaten in Vietnam and China (but I couldn’t stomach many that are on my 10 most bizarre foods in China post) were ordered this way.

 6) Research food bloggers online to see their recommendations.